AlbanAndrieu/nabla-servers-bower-sample/README.md

 Running `grunt test` will run the unit tests with karma.

+Running `grunt protractor:run` will run the end2end tests with protractor and local /usr/bin/chromedriver.

 ## [Livereload](#table-of-contents)

 Run with grunt watch -v then manually edit a file listed in the watch.livereload.files array.
 Ensure that it is triggering the file by printing the file name to the console.